Touxan/minitalk/README.md

 # minitalk
-Basic C program for communication.
+Basic C program for communication, from 42project.

         ,----,